 Users who previously turned off chat in Gmail won't see a change.

-- Classic Hangouts mobile apps will stop working and users will be redirected to open or download the new Google Chat apps for iOS and Android.
+- Classic Hangouts mobile apps will stop working and users will be redirected to open or download the Gmail apps for iOS and Android.

 - The classic Hangouts Chrome Extension and App will stop working and users will be redirected to open or download the new standalone Chat app.